IgorProkhorchuk/rsschool-cv/cv.md

 ###### Code example:

 Rock Paper Scissors (on Python).
 Script return which player won.
-In case of a draw return `Draw`.
+In case of a draw return "Draw".

 ```
 def rps(p1, p2):